 Introduction to Magic Wand Tool in Photoshop

-Magic wand tool is very useful features found in Adobe Photoshop that like magic selects the part of an image autonomously based on the tone and color and furthermore, it can also fine-tune the image edges adjusting certain parameters like tolerance, once done correctly the magic wand tool can precisely select the pixels in your image that otherwise would have be extremely difficult and time-consuming to extract using manual effort as magic wand tool can identify and accurately select complex and large pixels based on tone and color within seconds so that you can use the part and replace it with any other image.
+Magic wand tool is a very useful feature found in Adobe Photoshop that, like magic, selects the part of an image autonomously based on the tone and color and furthermore, it can also fine-tune the image edges, adjusting certain parameters like tolerance, once done correctly, the magic wand tool can precisely select the pixels in your image that otherwise would have been extremely difficult and time-consuming to extract using manual effort as magic wand tool can identify and accurately select complex and large pixels based on tone and color within seconds so that you can use the part and replace it with any other image.

 How to Use the Magic Wand Tool?

-Check the image attached below, which shows you the tool panel and the magic wand tool is attached behind the quick selection tool.
-When you put the cursor in the icon for a few second a flyout menu appears which shows the wand tool.
+Check the image attached below, which shows you the tool panel, and the magic wand tool is attached behind the quick selection tool.
+When you put the cursor in the icon for a few seconds, a flyout menu appears, which shows the wand tool.

-As I told before, the magic wand tool selects the object based on the color gradient and the tone.
-In the image we opened, we can see a bridge with an orange color and the blue sky.
-When we select the wand tool and click on an area in the image, wand tool will look at the tone and color of the area we selected and select the pixels that contain the same color and brightness value.
+As I told you before, the magic wand tool selects the object based on the color gradient and the tone.
+We can see a bridge with an orange color and a blue sky in the image we opened.
+When we select the wand tool and click on an area in the image, the wand tool will look at the tone and color of the area we selected and select the pixels that contain the same color and brightness value.

-For example, if I want to change the background of the image I need to select all the area except the bridge.
-For that Click anywhere on the sky area using the magic wand tool.
-You can see the entire background with the same color and tone will be selected.
+For example, if I want to change the background of the image, I need to select all the areas except the bridge.
+For that, click anywhere on the sky area using the magic wand tool.
+You can see the entire background with the same color, and the tone will be selected.
 But in the image given below, you can see that only a part of the sky was selected.

 It is because of the default tolerance value given in the software.
 The tolerance value defines how different is the tone and color in a selected area to the area which is not selected.
 Here we can see a color difference in the sky from dark blue to light blue.
 This difference results in the tool to select the sky partially.

-To resolve this issue we need to change the value of tolerance.
-Check the below-attached image of the panel which shows the location of tolerance icon.
+To resolve this issue, we need to change the value of tolerance.
+Check the below-attached image of the panel, which shows the location of the tolerance icon.

-Even in my second trial I was not able to select the entire background.
+Even in my second trial, I was not able to select the entire background.
 For that, I could try again with a higher tolerance value.
 But there is another easier option to select the remaining area.
-Magic wand tool consist of an option called ‘add to existing options’ which means I can add more selections based on my first selection.
-For that hold down your shift key and click on the area you want to select, then a plus sign will appear with the tool cursor.
-This means you are ready to add selections, in our case, when the plus sign is visible click on the background area that was not included in the initial selection.
+The magic wand tool consists of an option called ‘add to existing options, ’ which means I can add more selections based on my first selection.
+For that, hold down your shift key and click on the area you want to select, then a plus sign will appear with the tool cursor.
+This means you are ready to add selections; in our case, when the plus sign is visible, click on the background area that was not included in the initial selection.
 Thus we can select the entire background of the image.

 For selecting the sky to replace, one more option is available.
-Instead of selecting the sky we can select the remaining areas and using the reverse feature we can select the sky.
-It means that when we choose inverse option it will select everything that was not selected and remove the selection of initially selected area.
-For that go up to the select menu at the top of the screen and choose inverse option as shown below.
+Instead of selecting the sky, we can select the remaining areas and using the reverse feature, we can select the sky.
+It means that when we choose the inverse option, it will select everything that was not selected and remove the selection of the initially selected area.
+For that, go up to the select menu at the top of the screen and choose the inverse option as shown below.

-In our case, reversing is a time taking process so we can go with the first method itself.
+In our case, reversing is a time-taking process to go with the first method itself.

 Select a new image to replace with the original image.
 Open the new image and put it as the second layer.

-As we have seen in this tutorial magic wand tool is a very useful selection tool which allows users to select pixels that would be near impossible to select manually.
-It is also an easiest and quickest way to select large and complex shapes.
-As we already discussed this tool make selections based on the color and tone of the pixels and due to this resultant selection will be more accurate and sharp.
+As we have seen in this tutorial magic wand tool is a very useful selection tool that allows users to select pixels that would be near impossible to select manually.
+It is also the easiest and quickest way to select large and complex shapes.
+As we already discussed, this tool makes selections based on the color and tone of the pixels and due to this, resultant selection will be more accurate and sharp.

-With this tutorial you will learn the basic and common functions of magic wand tool and by continues practicing, you will be able to use all the features of this tool and you can create very accurate and précised selections with less effort.
+With this tutorial, you will learn the basic and common functions of the magic wand tool, and by continuous practicing, you will be able to use all the features of this tool, and you can create very accurate and précised selections with less effort.

 This has been a guide to Magic Wand Tool in Photoshop.
 Here we discuss how to use Magic Wand Tool in Photoshop and its Steps with Screenshots for better understanding.
 You can also go through our other suggested articles to learn more –